JavaScript Required

 Make better decisions with confidence, because growth teams need measurement they can trust.
 Advanced teams don’t just want traffic.
 They want clean instrumentation.
 When your stack is held together by plugins and app embeds, data quality is one of the first casualties.

-Common symptoms, duplicate pageview events, inconsistent consent behaviour, broken cross domain tracking after a checkout change, UTM parameters getting stripped, form submissions not matching CRM records, or conversions firing twice because a tag manager container is injected in two places.
+Common symptoms include duplicate pageview events in Google Analytics 4, inconsistent consent behaviour managed via Cookiebot, broken cross domain tracking after a checkout change in Shopify, UTM parameters getting stripped, form submissions not matching HubSpot CRM records, or conversions firing twice because a Google Tag Manager container is injected in two places.

 This is where rebuild pressure becomes obvious.
 If you can’t trust your numbers, you can’t make confident spend decisions.
 A modern rebuild isn’t about “a new look”.
 It’s about an instrumentation foundation where events, consent, and server side integrations are engineered, versioned, and testable.